 The soundtrack for the film is quite important for the experience, and it’s a well-known fact that the score is composed entirely of pre-existing pieces of music, a lot of which is surf rock.
 Tarantino has described the choice of music as “almost like Morricone spaghetti western music”, which gives the film both a modern and retro feel.
 Many scenes in the film are set with music that is playing within the scene, such as the opening credits, which radio static is heard as the song changes from “Misirlou” by Dick Dale and the Del-Tones to “Jungle Boogie” by Kool and the Gang.

 Fiction is chock full of references to film and TV, which is another staple of Tarantino’s films.
-The iconic twist sequence between Travolta and Thurman invokes Travolta’s 1977 film Saturday Night Fever; the Butch Coolidge character was designed to mimic Ralph Meeker’s Sam Spade from the 1955 noir film Kiss Me Deadly; and the briefcase mimics other famous MacGuffins (an important item that pushes the story along) such as the money in Psycho and the briefcase in Kiss Me Deadly.
+The iconic twist sequence between Travolta and Thurman invokes Travolta’s 1977 film Saturday Night Fever; the Butch Coolidge character was designed to mimic Ralph Meeker’s Mike Hammer from the 1955 noir film Kiss Me Deadly; and the briefcase mimics other famous MacGuffins (an important item that pushes the story along) such as the money in Psycho and the briefcase in Kiss Me Deadly.
 There are also references to films such as Deliverance (1972), The Toolbox Murders (1978), Raiders of the Lost Ark (1981), The Killers (1947), and Sergio Leone’s Dollars trilogy.

 If Reservoir Dogs was the first time a Tarantino vision came together, then Pulp Fiction is the film that showed audiences what the filmmaker was really capable of.
 It is a quite violent film, though it somehow manages to show restraint in its most violent moments.
 It is a profane film, though it rarely feels overly mean-spirited and hateful.
 It is a film that pulls influence from other films, yet it manages to feel like something completely original and never-before-seen.
 It can be overwhelming, but when looked at as one of history’s most important pieces of pop art, it is a film that everyone should at least try to watch once.

 Perhaps the last Tarantino staple perfected with Fiction are hard-edged, morally-ambiguous characters in stories that are oddly personal and can have some actual emotion to them.
-The moment when Butch and Marsellus, men who have been at each other’s throats the whole film, reconcile their differences after an altercation deviant hillbillies, is one of the film’s strongest.
+The moment when Butch and Marsellus, men who have been at each other’s throats the whole film, reconcile their differences after an altercation with deviant hillbillies, is one of the film’s strongest.
 Tarantino’s later films will explore the theme more heavily, specifically in 2015’s The Hateful Eight, and here it does nothing but add to the poignant conclusion of the film.

 It is hard to overstate the influence of Pulp Fiction, 30 years later.
 It reignited the career of John Travolta (maybe it’s time he had another reignition), launched Quentin Tarantino into the mainstream, and popularized the meta, culturally in-check films that populated theaters in the latter half of the nineties.
 Even now, films are written with fast, witty dialogue and “creative” use of profanity, all because QT created a film where all of it worked.
 It certainly isn’t a film that everyone will like, but it has a degree of universal appeal that will forever keep it as a staple of modern cinema.